ox-vgg/wise/README.md

   --batch-size 128 \
   --source "/path/to/folder/or/webdataset"
 ```
-* For more details, run `python3 wise.py init --help`
+* For more details on the options available, run `python3 wise.py init --help`

 ### Create a search index based on approximate nearest neighbour search
 ```bash
 python3 wise.py index your-project-name --index-type IndexIVFFlat
 # (for exhaustive search, use --index-type IndexFlatIP)
 ```
-* For more details, run `python3 wise.py index --help`
+* For more details on the options available, run `python3 wise.py index --help`

 ### Serve the web interface for the search engine
 ```bash